napari/napari/docs/explanations/rendering.md

 ## Chunk Size

-While confusing there can be many different chunks sizes in use at one time.
-With **Dask** often Dask's chunks are larger than the disk chunks.
-Our chunks might be the disk size, Dask's size, or some 3rd size.
+It's confusing but there can be different chunk sizes in use at one time.
+With **Dask** often Dask's chunks are larger than the file format's chunks.
+This means loading one Dask chunk can cause many disk chunks to load into memory.
+We might choose our rendering chunks to be the same size as Dask is using, if we can even determine that, or we might chose a different size.

-In some cases like #1300 there might be no chunks so we can choose any size we want.
-In other cases we might want to infer or detect what sizes are being use and choose accordingly.
-In all cases though it's possible the existing chunks sizes are not appropriate for rending.
+In the end there are two different types of speed, framerate and load time, and sometimes there is a tradeoff.
+For example chunks that are really small might have a great framerate but slow loading speed.
+In the worst case we might have to let the user tune the chunk size.

 ## Octree

 In #1320 our chunks were layers, so the ChunkManager can write data into those layers.
-With #845 chunks are spatial so we need a new spatial datastructure than can keep track of which chunks are in memory and store the per-chunk data.
+With #845 chunks are spatial so we need a new spatial datastructure that can keep track of which chunks are in memory and store the per-chunk data.

 We are doing to use an octree.
 See [Apple's](https://developer.apple.com/documentation/gameplaykit/gkoctree) depiction of an octree:

 ![render-frame](images/octree.png)

-In a quadtree every node has 4 children that divide the square into 4 parts: upper-left, upper-right, lower-left and lower-right.
-An octree is the same thing in 3D: every node has up to 8 children, the 4 on top then 4 on the bottom.
+In a quadtree every node has 4 children that divides each square node into 4
+parts: upper-left, upper-right, lower-left and lower-right.
+An octree is the same thing in 3D: every node has up to 8 children, the 4 on top and the 4 on the bottom.
 We can use our octree for 2D situations just by restricting ourselves to the top 4 children.

 ## Multi-resolution

 Like image pyramids the octree can store many versions of the same data at different resolutions.
-The root node contains a downsampled depiction of the entire datasets.
-As the user zooms in, we descend into child nodes which contain ever smaller portions of the data at higher resolution.
+The root node contains a downsampled depiction of the entire dataset.
+As the user zooms in, we descend into child nodes which contain ever smaller portions of the data, but at a higher resolution.

-The working set will be determined by the current view.
-For a very wide view we the working state will contain nodes high in the tree.
-For a very zoomed in view the working set will contain nodes farther down in the tree.

 In either case if a chunk is not in memory it will be requested from the `ChunkManager`.
-Until the data is in memory the reader thread needs to draw a placeholder.
+Until the data is in memory the renderer needs to draw a placeholder.
 In many cases the best placeholder will be from a different level of the octree.
 This produces the common effect in larger image browsers where the view is initially blurry and then "refines" as more data is loaded.

+In the worst case if no stand-in is availabel the placeholder can be blank or a grid or a "loading" animation.

 ## Beyond Images

-We hope to use this same octree for all layers types than need spatial subdivision.
-The type of "downsampling" can vary widely from one layer type to another.
-For 2D and 3D images methods for downsampling are very standard and well understood.

-For geometry layers things can get much more complicated.
-For example there are many ways to "downsample" a mesh with varying costs and quality levels.
-And sometimes with geometry the user doesn't want to see miniature version of the data, they want to see bounding boxes or other type of aggregation objects.
-They want to be directed to where the data is rather than see a tiny version of it.

-To start we are only dealing with 2D images.
-However we are doing try to make things generic so we can add more layer types easily.
+We are starting with 2D images but we are going to build the `ChunkManager` and octree in a generic way so that we can add in more layer types as we go, including 3D images, points, shapes and meshes.
+2D images are the simplest case, but we believe most the infrastucture can be used by the they other layers times.

-Note each layer time could be rendered differently.
-For example we might have an octree for images but render points and shapes without any spatial data structure.
-This will work fine up to a certain number of points and shapes.
+There are several reason the other layers types can be harder:

+1. Downsampling images is fast and well understood but downsample geometry can be slow and complicated.
+There are many ways to "downsample" a 3D mesh it can get very complex with trade-offs for speed and quality.
+2. Sometimes we will want downsample versions of things to look totally unlike the real data.
+For example instead of seeing millions of tiny points, the user might want to see heatmap indicating where the points are.
+3. With images the data density is uniform but with geometry it can vary widely.
+You can pack in millions of points/shapes/triangles into a tiny area.

+Luckily we don't need to solve all these problems to start.
+We can have a working octree for 2D and later 3D images before tackling the other layer types.
+We can render asymetrically where with an octree for the images but no spatial subdivision for the other types.
+Or we can have a simplistic downsampling algorithm to start that doesn't preserve visual quality but does render fast, and improve it over time.

+## Implementation Plan

+Follow the steps listed in [#1320](https://github.com/napari/napari/issues/1320) to fully resolve it first it:

+1. Create a `ChunkManager` class that uses a `@thread_worker` thread pool.
+2. Introduce a `DataSource` class that only optionally contains data.
+3. Paging thread puts data into `DataSource` and triggers a `draw()`.
+4. Morph `_set_view_slice` into a `draw()` routine.
+    1. Draws what it can, pages/loads what is to.
+5. Figure out how we set the size of the thread poo.

+With #1320 resolved we need to create the octree infrastrcture to solve #845 and #1300.
+The steps are TBD but we do want to keep in general with the other image types in mind.

 # Appendix